 This guidance from the Ministry of Health, PNZ and the Physiotherapy Board should be adapted by practitioners to suit their own working environment.
 For sports physiotherapists planning for this is especially important as the environment and setting may change quickly and not all environments are ideally suited for easy infection control.

 Planning, preparation, and continuous risk assessment are vital components of keeping physiotherapists and the public safe.
-Clubs, sports teams, athletes and players need to be made aware that while sporting activities have resumed, the provision of health services has not returned to business as usual.
+Clubs, sports teams, athletes and players need to be made aware that while sporting activities have are continuing, the provision of health services has not returned to business as usual.
 They may need to work alongside physiotherapists and adapt club practices to ensure physiotherapy services can be delivered safely.

 You must remain aware that physiotherapists are often exposing themselves to multiple patients over multiple locations e.g. sports field or courts, clinic, regional travel.

 Considerations for sports physiotherapists in addition to the existing Alert level 2 Guidance released by the Physiotherapy Board should include the following:

 - a risk assessment and plan for providing services needs to be in place prior to commencing work with athletes

 - communicate to clubs, sports teams, athletes, and players early about how physiotherapy services may differ from usual

 - approach the club to see if there is a more suitable place to see athletes or players during training, which can be cleaned and controlled as necessary including limiting entry to the treatment area

 - confirm and be comfortable with the tracing and screening systems the club currently has in place